-My first stop was Botswana where I met a girl that have done the year course with EcoTraining, and she was the one that started talking to me about becoming a guide.
+My first stop was Botswana where I met a girl that has done the year course with EcoTraining, and she was the one that started talking to me about becoming a guide.
 I was very intrigued by the idea, but at the same time a little scared because I knew my family expected me to go to university.
 I didn’t want to disappoint them, so I repressed the idea and let it go for a while.

 Then, my trip took me to Namibia where I met Marlice van Vuuren, owner of N/a’an Ku Sê Lodge & Wildlife Sanctuary.
 She soon became a role model to me and she showed me that you didn’t need to have a degree to do what you truly love in life.
 So, as soon as I got back to Italy, I started with research and after a long talk with my family, I applied to join the Professional Field Guide course with EcoTraining.
 After a lot of ups and downs and almost giving up on the dream, I was finally in the bush, starting the year course to become a Field Guide.
 I finally found my passion, and what I’ve always wanted to do.
 I’m not lost anymore and I finally know what I want to do for the rest of my life.

 I wouldn’t be here if it wasn’t for the amazing instructors that I’ve had along the way.
 They made this journey so much more enjoyable and interesting.
 Every day was an adventure and I will treasure every encounter and every lecture for the rest of my life.